GORS logo

 Despite all the plans I had to move around different Government Departments or other companies and organisations to build my career, I worked for the Department for Transport (DfT) for 12 years from 1997, building my career within that Department.
 Over the years, restructuring of government departments has meant that the scope of work the group was involved in changed, covering at different times housing, local government and local taxation and the fire service, as well as transport.
 In fact, I technically worked for 4 different Government Departments whilst sat at the same desk!
 The team in DfT work as an internal consultancy - each piece of work is clearly defined as a project and has a client/sponsor in a business area of the Department.
 Every time I thought about looking for a different job, a project came along which was too good to turn down!

 I started as a junior analyst, responsible for much of the number crunching and modelling work, progressing to a senior project manager, and then team leader for 4 other OR staff.
 By the end of my time at DfT much of my time was spent setting up projects and leading a team to build models and carry out analysis.
-I have recently started work at the Department of Health, as a team leader.
 Communicating ideas has become increasingly important.
 Right from the beginning I was encouraged to find out as much about the client's business area as possible, and this is something I enjoy - it's very rewarding to talk to clients, investigate and understand their business, and then help them improve their business delivery or policy making through evidence from analytical thinking or modelling.
 Most rewarding of all is the genuine "thank you" from a client at the end of a project, and the conversion of that client to an OR believer!

 Current role and responsibilities